stockphrase/no-silo/content/resources/open-handbook/chapter-4.md

 project as well*.
 Try, as best you can, to capture *all* of the inputs that led to your finished work and save them in some organized way.
-Successful scholars and students return to prior work and research all the timereshaping, repurposing, and extending prior efforts.
+Successful scholars and students return to prior work and research all the time---reshaping, repurposing, and extending prior efforts.
 They understand that knowledge is cumulative: it accretes and deepens over time, often by building on what came before. *This is the joy of reuse*.